 Born in Switzerland, Ms. Haridi grew up in Belgium, Egypt, Morocco, and France.
 After graduating First of her Class and obtaining her Diplôme d’Etudes Universitaires Générales with High Honors from the Cairo branch of the University of Paris I Panthéon-Sorbonne in 1995, Ms. Haridi was awarded the French Government’s “Best Achievement” scholarship to pursue her studies at the Sorbonne University in Paris, France.

 There, she earned a License in Business Law (1996), a Maîtrise (J.D.) in International Business Transactions, with Honors (1997), and a Diplome d’Etudes Approfondies (LL.M.) in Private International Law and International Business Transactions (1998).
 Ms. Haridi then received one of two merit-based LL.M Scholarships awarded by the Sorbonne University to continue her studies at the University of San Diego School of Law in the United States, where she obtained an LL.M. in Comparative Law in 1999.

 Ms. Haridi is a dual-qualified (United States/England & Wales) lawyer, and is admitted to practice in the U.S. in the states of New York and California.

 She is fluent in French and Arabic and is also conversant in Spanish.

-Ms. Haridi is an active member in several professional associations, panels, groups, and committees, including:
+Ms. Haridi serves on the Board of Directors of Arab Bankers Association of North America (ABANA) and JDRF.
+She is also an active member in several professional associations, panels, groups, and committees, including: